Sleeping can ruin your looks

 Applying makeup can be bad for your skin

 In the UK the average woman uses 12 beauty products a day, yet these beauty products could be ruining your looks rather than improving your appearance.
-When we apply our face creams, our expensive moisturisers and our foundation, most of us are guilty of doing so with our fingers.
+When we apply our face creams and foundation, most of us are guilty of doing so with our fingers.
 Although using your fingers is fine, how many of us clean our hands before doing so?
 Some of us may wash hands before applying makeup in the morning or the night, but not so many do so when they do the odd touch-up job.

 This is bad news for our skin.
 Our fingers harbour bacteria and applying your products in this way causes bacteria to be transferred to you face, which can cause infection and spots.
 To prevent blemishes and still use your favourite beauty products make sure you use a hand sanitizer before applying your face creams or use makeup brushes.